 Adelina is described by her papa as ‘the anchor’ to the ship of dreamers; a vital and secure measure to every project considered by her at length.
 Jewellery and Object Design was the focus of her creative studies, where she would be making art that can be used in everyday life.

-She currently curates the Window Gallery space and coordinates Atelier with Eloise Crossman.
+She currently curates the Window Gallery in Atelier of Lyttleton Stores.

 Allegra is the Lyttleton numbers lady, in charge of book-keeping and accounts.
 She is also the Preserve workshops coordinator, always finding new classes in art, design, cooking, preserving and homesteading throughout the year.
 She is an amazing networker and has a knack for building community connections.

-Eloise has a background in media arts and heritage studies.
-At Lyttleton, she is one of the two Atelier coordinators, curating the space as well as building connections with local makers.
+Eloise has a background in media arts and museology.
+Eloise coordinates Atelier, curating the space as well as building connections with local makers.
 She has a keen eye for beautiful, hand-crafted objects, hence the lovely displays in Atelier.

 Emmanuela Prigioni (Manu)